corona-warn-app/cwa-verification-portal/docs/architecture-overview.md

 # Implemented Use Cases
 ## Referenced User Stories
-will be defailed in later versions of this document
+Will be defailed in later versions of this document

 ##	Actors
 1. Hotline Employee